Ithaca College Students Head North and South for Spring Break Community Service

 For more information on the Alternative Spring Break program, contact Don Austin at (607) 274-3222 or email@example.com.

-Originally published in Media Relations: Ithaca College Students Head North and South for Spring Break Community Service.
+Originally published in IC News: Ithaca College Students Head North and South for Spring Break Community Service.